 Bankroll Management

 Bankroll management is an essential part of poker psychology.
 It involves setting aside a specific amount of money to play with and managing your bankroll carefully to avoid going broke.
-Players who do not manage their bankroll effectively may be more prone to tilt or make poor decisions when they are under financial stress.
+Players who do not manage their bankroll effectively may be more prone to tilt or make poor decisions under financial stress.

 Focus and Attention